 Work plans containing milestones, timelines, and effectiveness metrics for each of these Control Actions will be developed within one year of issuance of the Comprehensive Plan.

 While not technically a Control Action, a work plan will also be developed within one year of issuance of the Comprehensive Plan pertaining to education and outreach.
 Because the connections between sources of PCBs and their potential eventual arrival in the water column and aquatic food web often involve human behaviors, education will be a key aspect in controlling their transport and fate.
 SRRTTF outreach and education will focus on effectively changing behaviors to reduce toxics in the Spokane River.
 An on-going Education and Outreach work group will explore additional funding to enhance existing member educational efforts.
 The group will implement a comprehensive outreach strategy with measurable targets to assess implementation and outreach effectiveness.
-To that end, the SRRTTF will also optimize existing opportunities (events/media) to change behaviors and reduce PCB loading to the Spokane River
+To that end, the SRRTTF will also optimize existing opportunities (events/media) to change behaviors and reduce PCB loading to the Spokane River.

+Original Table 11 from 10/31 draft, now replaced with the one above.